sagemathinc/cocalc/two/README.txt

            - However, build to easily switch to say MySQL + standard replication
            - Most of it could also run on AppEngine (start backends via a dedicated HTTP head control server on cluster).
+           - automatic take-over when a master fails;
+             - triggered by DNS pointing to this?
+             - frontend starts initiating replication
+             - handling requests

    * Desktop Frontend Client (static/sagews/desktop/frontend.[js,html,css]) --
         - Initial login